Ancient Capitals of Pagan

 Some scholars, especially those from Burma are of the view that these kings were devout Buddhists, promoting Theravada Buddhism.
 Other scholars are of the view according to scant historical records that have survived the ravages of time that Buddhism found its way into Myanmar between the 3rd and 5th centuries and highly unlikely that all of the earlier kings were practising Theravada Buddhism.

 The first known sculpted image of the Buddha is from Afghanistan and was crafted around 1AD.
-No known Buddha images have been found in Myanmar that are earlier than the small bronze and terracotta images excavated at the Pyu sites of central Burma.
+No known Buddha images have been found in Myanmar that are earlier than the small bronze and terracotta Buddha images excavated at the Pyu sites in central Burma.
 This paper written by Elizabeth Moore “Place and Space in Early Burma: a New Look at ‘Pyu Culture‘” gives an excellent and deeper insight into the Mon and Pyu eras.

 According to the book titled “Information Found in the Inventory of Ancient Monuments in Bagan” published by the Department of Archaeology in Burma, they state that an inventory of monuments compiled during the reign of King Mo Hnyin Mintaya in 792 AD Burmese Era (1426 CE) lists over 4000 surviving pagodas.